Mission Viejo, CA

 This position is categorically funded.

-1. Employment in this position is contingent upon Assembly Bill 132 funds.
+1. Employment in this position is contingent upon SWF local funds.

 Class specifications are intended to present a descriptive list of the range of duties performed by employees in the class.
 Specifications are not intended to reflect all duties performed within the job.